urban-stack/OpenZoning/data-standard/README.md

 ### District files

 Information in the district files is formatted per three nested schemas: 1. the **district file schema**, which is partially formatted via the 2. **constraints application schema**, which, in turn, is partially formatted via the 3. **constraints values schema**.
-This heirarchy can be seen in the diagram following the **Open Zoning Feed Specification** table
+This hierarchy can be seen in the diagram following the **Open Zoning Feed Specification** table

 1. ### districts file schema
 The **districts file schema** is structured as follows with the indicated properties and sub-properties, including the status of each: required, conditionally required, or not required.